Most Gun-Friendly States in 2024

 #15 Alabama

-Alabama allows open carry for those over 19 years of age (who are lawfully permitted to possess a firearm) to carry without a CCW.
-However, those who wish to conceal their firearms must apply for the state’s CCW at their local sheriff’s department.
-With a minimal fee and state background check, anyone who has not committed prior offenses and has no history of mental illness may obtain the permit[51].
+Alabama, another Constitutional Carry state, allows concealed and open carry for residents over 19.
+Residents can still apply for the state’s CCW at their local sheriff’s department.
+With a minimal fee and state background check, anyone who has not committed prior offenses and has no history of mental illness may obtain the permit[50].
 Of course, the state also gives power to the issuing department to deny permits.

 Alabama honors 48 states’ permits, while residents can lawfully conceal and carry firearms to 32 other states with an Alabama CCW.
 Firearm purchases in Alabama are subject to the state’s standard sales tax, but firearm registration isn’t required.
 The state also protects[51] those lawfully protecting life or property from prosecution with stand-your-ground, castle doctrine, and no duty to retreat.

-With Memaw Ivey (an endearing term for the state’s current governor) at the helm, Alabama gun rights are safe for the time.
-She recently signed a bill[53] to solidify the right to carry, making Alabama one of the best states for gun ownership.
+With Memaw Ivey at the helm, an endearing term for the state’s current governor, Alabama gun rights are safe for the time being.
+She recently signed a bill[52] to solidify the right to carry, making Alabama one of the best states for gun ownership.

-Alaskan residents over the age of 21[54] can carry handguns without a CCW (Concealed Weapons Permit), and there’s no sales tax in the state, so you won’t have to pay an additional tax on handgun purchases.
-Gun owners can travel to 26 other states[55], and visitors from all 50 states (plus Puerto Rico and D.C.) can also carry in Alaska with their state’s CCW.
+Alaskan residents also enjoy Constitutional Carry legislation, and anyone over the age of 21[57] can open or conceal carry handguns without a CCW (Concealed Weapons Permit).
+There’s no sales tax in the state, so you won’t have to pay an additional tax on handgun purchases.
+Gun owners can travel to 26 other states[58], and visitors from all 50 states, Puerto Rico, and D.C. can also carry in Alaska with their state’s CCW.

 With Governor Mike Dunleavy at the helm, it looks like Alaska will remain one of the best states for gun ownership.
 He supports campus carry[60] and has made many statements that he is a 2nd Amendment proponent.